Sub £1,000 picks

 Who it's for: the CyberPowerPC Wyvern is the right cheap gaming PC for buyers on the tightest budget who play at 1080p, who do not need ray tracing, and who plan to upgrade the GPU within 18 months.

-The RTX 5060 outperforms the RTX 3050 by roughly 60 percent on the same 1080p workload and adds DLSS 4 multi-frame generation, which uplifts frame rates by 2-4x in supported titles.
-1440p medium at 60 fps is in reach on this build, which the £709 Wyvern cannot deliver.
+The VRAM is the headline.
+16 GB at this price is unusual, and it is the difference between turning textures down at 1440p and leaving them alone.
+The RTX 5060 Ti outperforms the RTX 3050 by roughly 80 percent on the same 1080p workload and adds DLSS 4 multi-frame generation, which uplifts frame rates by 2-4x in supported titles.
+1440p high at 60 fps is comfortable here, which the £719 Wyvern cannot deliver.

-The Ryzen 5 5500 is a Zen 3 chip that pairs with the older AM4 socket.
-Pure-gaming performance trails the newer Ryzen 5 7500F by roughly 10 percent at 1080p.
-The £100 saving versus the AM5 CyberPowerPC x MSI PBM build is the trade-off.
-For buyers who do not plan to upgrade the CPU, the XUM Legend is the better value.
+The Ryzen 7 5700X is a Zen 3 chip on the older AM4 socket.
+Pure gaming performance trails the newer Ryzen 5 7500F by roughly 10 percent at 1080p, and AM4 is at the end of its upgrade life.
+The £90 saving versus the AM5 CyberPowerPC x MSI PBM build, plus twice the VRAM and four times the storage, is the trade you are making.

-Who it's for: the XUM Legend is the right cheap gaming PC for buyers who want a current-generation GPU at the lowest price, who play at 1080p high or 1440p medium, and who value 32 GB of RAM over the AM5 platform upgrade path.
+Who it's for: the ADMI Ryzen 7 5700X RTX 5060 Ti is the right cheap gaming PC for buyers who want the most VRAM available under £900, who play at 1080p high or 1440p, and who would rather have 2 TB of storage than an AM5 upgrade path.

 CyberPowerPC x MSI PBM Ryzen 5 7500F RTX 5060 specifications